zammad/zammad-user-documentation/advanced/text-modules.rst

 How do you know which groups go with which text modules?
 Ask your administrator!

-Text modules on ticket creation
+Text Modules on Ticket Creation
 -------------------------------

 You can use text modules on ticket creation as well.
 On ticket creation, our :ref:`ticket_templates` might get handy too.

-Customizing text modules
+Customizing Text Modules
 ------------------------

 Administrators can learn more about customizing text modules